From Chilterns Escarpment to Remote Interior

 Continue straight ahead on path PS24.
 Eventually the path emerges from woodland and, after it bends right, you pass Turville Park Farm with its large cattle barns.
 Continue along the valley bottom with open fields to both sides until you reach a crossing of paths near a large Dutch barn.

 Turn left uphill, across open fields, finally leaving the valley floor.
 At the top there is a bench where you can enjoy views of Stonor Valley.
 The path now follows a farm track.
 Where this path bends sharply right and heads downhill, go straight ahead through a metal kissing gate to the left of the track.
-Continue through fields until the path enters the grounds of Saviours, a converted late Victorian church.
-(Other than Turville Park Farm, this is the first house you have passed since leaving Christmas Common some 3 miles back.)
+Continue through fields until the path enters the grounds of St. Saviours, a converted late Victorian church.
 You reach the road at Turville Heath.

 Stonor Valley is a typical Chilterns dry valley with arable fields in the valley bottom and beech woods capping the surrounding hills.
 Stonor Park on the left of the valley has a medieval manor house (dating from 1280) within an extensive deer park.
 From the bench in the photograph on clear day you can see the Hog’s Back in Surrey, nearly 30 miles in the distance.